RizkiKarianata/simple-framework7-app/README.md

 Make sure to not commit generated files from your dist folder.
 All changes need to be made in the source files located in the `src` folder.

-* Change the `scss` files to adapt styles.
+* Change the `scss` files to adapt styles
-* Change the nunjucks based `html` files or the content defining `json` files to adapt layout and content.
+* Change the nunjucks based `html` files or the content defining `json` files to adapt layout and content
 * Change the `js` files to adapt the application code

 Always run a build and test the results before committing.